-The Big Red Run is the first major fundraising event for the Born to Run Foundation.
+The Big Red Run aims to raise substantial funds for JDRF (Juvenile Diabetes Research Foundation).
+Money raised will help fund the best and most promising Type 1 Diabetes medical research to cure, treat and prevent this disease.
 Participants in the Big Red Run will be required to achieve a minimum fundraising commitment of $1,000.
-You will be able to fulfil this commitment through obtaining donations for the foundation which will be conducted in a simple on line environment.
+You will be able to fulfil this commitment through obtaining donations through Everyday Hero.

 The minimum fundraising commitment to participate in the Big Red Run will be $1,000.
 However we will be encouraging all participants to set significantly higher fundraising goals, and helping to support them with their fundraising efforts.
 In 2013 over $160,000 was raised by 60 competitors and nearly everyone exceeded their $1,500 target, and found that level of fundraising both achievable and rewarding.

 There were a number of very large and successful fundraisers last year with Duncan Read leading the way with a personal fundraising effort of over $20,000!
 Congratulations to Duncan on a great effort!

 Here are some top tips to make reaching your fundraising goal a walk in the park compared to making your way to the top of Big Red!